holographxyz/holograph-protocol/README.md

 ### The `testnet` branch

-The `testnet` branch continas the code that is the latest stable testnet release for all supported networks.
+The `testnet` branch contains the code that is the latest stable testnet release for all supported networks.
 This branch is deployed and circulated for beta users of the protocol.
 Updates are merged in from the `develop` branch once they're ready for broad usage.

 ### The `develop` branch